-Neighborhood input was sought to create Burro Lane Park on 3.3 acres just off Quail View Lane near the Silver roundabout on West Alameda Street.
-Land for the Park was donated by the Bureau of Land Management in the 1960s.
-Phase I of the Project was completed in 2011.
-The Park will incorporate permaculture techniques for drainage and water harvesting using natural and regionally appropriate materials and will serve as a natural habitat for birds to forage, nest and live.
+Burro Lane Park Sustainable Permaculture and Wildlife Habitat drainage and water harvesting using natural and regionally appropriate materials and will serve as a natural habitat for birds to forage, nest and live.
 Observation points and a walking trail will allow visitors to enjoy the view, the wildlife and native wildflowers, grasses and drought-tolerant shrubs and trees.
 Park facilities also include sheltered picnic areas, a playground and a small parking area with a school bus turnaround.